 Matriculation is a state mandated process which promotes a mutual commitment by faculty, staff, and students to work together to help students develop clear educational goals and be successful in reaching those goals.
 At Los Medanos College the required components consistent with Title 5 regulations are:

-Enrollment is based on Title 5 mandates and policy established district-wide.
-Earliest registration is available for students in the Disabled Student Program (DSPS), students participating in the Extended Opportunity Program (EOPS) and qualified veterans.
-Second priority is for continuing students, based on units accumulated at Contra Costa Community College District.
+Enrollment is based on Title 5 mandates and policies established district-wide.
+Earliest registration is available for students in the Disabled Students Programs & Services (DSPS), students participating in the Extended Opportunity Programs & Services (EOPS) and qualified veterans.
+Second priority is for continuing students, based on completed degree applicaple units accumulated within the Contra Costa Community College District.
 Returning, new matriculated and exempt students may then register.
-Last is new, non-matriculated students followed by concurrently enrolled special admit students.
+Last is new, non-matriculated students, followed by concurrently enrolled special admit students.

 Some courses have prerequisites or advisories included with the course description.
 These are designated by the instructional departments to assist students in selection of course levels for their maximum success.
 References to “successful completion” implies with a grade of ‘C’ or better.